AlignDrive: Aligned Lateral-Longitudinal Planning for End-to-End Autonomous Driving: IMPLEMENTATION DETAILS

 Figure~\ref{fig:augmentation_show} illustrates our planning-oriented data augmentation.
 The top row presents non-threatening agents, while the bottom row shows threatening agents.
 Inserted synthetic agents are highlighted with dashed boxes.
 Red points indicate the ego vehicle's original trajectory, and blue lines show the adjusted longitudinal displacements after augmentation.

 It is worth noting that our agent insertion relies on minimal rule-based constraints and does not explicitly use road information.
 As a result, the trajectories of inserted agents may violate road rules.
 However, this does not negatively impact the longitudinal planning module, which primarily learns to reason about potential interactions with dynamic objects rather than strict road compliance.
 During training, further constraining inserted agents according to road elements represents a natural extension and a promising direction for future exploration.
+The hyperparameters used in our method are summarized in Table~\ref{tab:hyperparameters}, and we will release our code to facilitate reproducibility.